Paul von Hindenburg: Analysis of political career and cultural impact

 The famed zeppelin Hindenburg that was destroyed by fire in 1937 was named in his honor, as was the Hindenburgdamm, a causeway joining the island of Sylt to mainland Schleswig-Holstein that was built during his time in office.
 The previously Upper Silesian town of Zabrze (Hindenburg O.S.) was also renamed after him in 1915, as well as the SMS Hindenburg, a battlecruiser commissioned in the Imperial German Navy in 1917 and the last capital ship to enter service in the Imperial Navy.
 The Hindenburg Range in New Guinea, which includes perhaps one of the world's largest cliffs, the Hindenburg Wall, also bears his name.

-Historian Christopher Clark has criticized Hindenburg in his role as head of state for:
+Historian Christopher Clark has criticised Hindenburg in his role as head of state for:

-withdrawing his solemn constitutional oaths of 1925 and 1932 to make common cause with the sworn enemies of the Republic.
-And then, having publicly declared that he would never consent to appoint Hitler to any post...levered the Nazi leader into the German Chancellery in January 1933.
+Withdrawing his solemn constitutional oaths of 1925 and 1932 to make common cause with the sworn enemies of the Republic.
+And then, having publicly declared that he would never consent to appoint Hitler to any post [...] levered the Nazi leader into the German Chancellery in January 1933.
 The Field Marshal had a high opinion of himself, and he doubtless sincerely believed that he personified a Prussian "tradition" of selfless service.
-But he was not, in truth, a man of tradition...As a military commander and later as Germany's head of state, Hindenburg broke virtually every bond he entered into.
+But he was not, in truth, a man of tradition [...]
+As a military commander and later as Germany's head of state, Hindenburg broke virtually every bond he entered into.
 He was not the man of dogged, faithful service, but the man of image, manipulation and betrayal.

 Hindenburg is a controversial figure in German history.
-In recent years, numerous German local bodies have derecognized Hindenburg.
-In February 2020, Hindenburg's Berlin honorary citizenship had also been revoked.
+In recent years, numerous German local bodies have derecognised Hindenburg.
+In February 2020, Hindenburg's Berlin honorary citizenship was revoked.
 The decision was passed by Berlin's left-wing coalition of Social Democrats, The Left and Greens.